 - Falcon 4 Boot CD ; does install to root of drive

 - Windows Vista/7/8/10 Installer

 - ** Try an Unlisted ISO (GRUB Run from RAM)

-casper-rw Persistence is not currently working for Ubuntu 20.04 and variants due to an upstream filename requirement change.
-To fix the persistent feature for Ubuntu 20.04, simply rename the "casper-rw" file to "writable" without the quotes.
+NOW FIXED in the latest YUMI revision. – casper-rw Persistence is not currently working with Ubuntu-20.04 and variants due to an upstream filename requirement change.
+To fix the persistent feature, simply rename the "casper-rw" file to "writable" but without the quotes.
 This file can be found on your YUMI USB drive in folder I.E. /Multiboot/Ubuntu-20.04-desktop-amd64.

 The Persistence feature is currently broken with Newer Debian based distributions due to significant changes upstream.
 Debian now requires the persistent block file and label to be named persistence instead of live-rw, and it must hold a persistence.conf file containing / Union.
 I am hoping to make the necessary changes and provide a fix soon.